Bluetooth Protocol Stack

 GATT-Server — A GATT-Server accepts incoming commands and requests from a client and sends responses, indications, and notifications to the client

 SMP.
 The SMP applies security algorithms to encrypt and decrypt data packets.
-This layer defines the initiator and the responder, corresponding to the master and the slave, once the connection is established.
+This layer defines the initiator and the responder, corresponding to the Central and the Peripheral, once the connection is established.

 GAP.
 The GAP specifies roles, modes, and procedures of a device.
 It also manages the connection establishment and security.
 The GAP interfaces directly with the Application Profiles and Services (App) layer.